NJIT-CS490-SP21/project1-sjr52/README.md

      __Improving the Project in the Future:__
      -Will try to make project more interactive by adding JavaScript.

-     -Allow users to select their favorite artist and track and load that based onto the webpage.
+     -Allow users to select their favorite artist and track and load that onto the webpage.